 NULC — Deadlines, Categories and Criteria

-» Submissions for the National Undergraduate Literature Conference open October 1, 2019, and close January 15, 2020.
-Submissions should consist of a 300-350-word abstract; see specifics below.
-Previously, NULC has asked for full works to be submitted, however due to the volume of submissions, please submit ONLY
+» Submissions for the National Undergraduate Literature Conference open October 1, 2019, and close January 15, 2020 (EXTENDED to February 15, 2020 - after being closed for a week, the submission site has been reopened).
+Submissions should consist of a 350-500-word abstract; see specifics below.
+Previously, NULC has asked for full works to be submitted, however due to the volume of submissions, please submit ONLY an abstract.

 » American Literature